agemooij/riak-scala-client/README.md

 ## Why such a boring name?

-It seems all the cool names, like riactive, riakka, riaktor, scalariak, etc. have already been taken by other projects but there seems to be a common naming pattern used by client libraries for other languages so that's what ended up deciding the name.
+It seems all the cool and appropriate names, like [riaktive], [riakka], [riaktor], [scalariak], etc. have already been taken by other projects.
+But there seems to be a common riak-xxx-client naming pattern used by Riak client libraries for other languages so that's what ended up deciding the, admittedly boring, name.

 If you come up with a cooler name, please let us know and eternal fame will be yours!